MENU

 1983

-Catholic Life Insurance received its first A- (Excellent) rating from AM Best, recognizing its financial strength and stability.
+Catholic Life Insurance receives its first A- (Excellent) rating from AM Best, recognizing its financial strength and stability.
 The organization has maintained this rating for over 42 consecutive years.

 1984